jottenlips/making-midi/README.md

 ## App 1

-- Jazz chart MIDI player
+- Jazz chart MIDI player and chord chart to MIDI downloader

 ## App 2

-- MIDI controlled display
+- MIDI controlled 3D graphics

 ## App 3

-- Control a synthesizer with MIDI
+- Send MIDI out to your synthesizer

+# Setup

+For apps 2 and 3 plug in your favorite MIDI synthesizer via USB.
+I used a Korg Minilogue in my presentation.